joeyarbogast/470_SP/README.md

 To summarize which functions have been parallelize with OpenMp: `split_number` (part of encrypting files), and `join_shares`(decryption).,

 #### Update as of 4/23/2017 ####
-	We were able to get better weak scaling results by parallelizing an inner forloop in `split_string` We have been unsucessful thus far with implementing MPI.
-We have been focused on using MPI_Gather in the 'split_number' function, but any calls to MPI collective operations seems to cause deadlock.
+* We were able to get better weak scaling results by parallelizing an inner forloop in `split_string`.
+* We have been unsucessful thus far with implementing MPI.
+We have been focused on using MPI_Gather in the 'split_number' function, but any calls to MPI collective operations seem to cause deadlock.
 We have tried to proctect the call with omp master, omp single, omp critical, but that doesn't seem to help.

 ### TODOs ###

-* Experiment with scheduling and do a performance writeup on it
 * Integrate MPI in place of OpenMP directives or incorporate it into the existing OpenMP directives.
-* Make decryption performance charts and include them in the repository.
+* Create final performance analysis charts.

 ## The Shares ##
 ** Shares Explantion From Fletcher's github page:**